bm1905/MMM-WiseQuotes/README.md

 # MagicMirror² Wise Quotes module
 This is a module for `MagicMirror²`.
 NOTE: It is a beta mode (test mode).
-Works still under progress:
+Works still under progress are:
 1. API setup that returns random quote from the server.
 2. Styling of the module and text.